Gabii: Forum

 To the east of the temple lay the supposed area of the forum, where excavations were made by Gavin Hamilton in 1792.
 Hamilton discovered a large cache of statues that were initially placed in the Borghese collection, although many of them subsequently were carried off to Paris by Napoleon, and still remain in the Louvre.
 The statues and busts are especially numerous and interesting (38 in all); besides the deities Venus, Diana, Nemesis, etc., they comprise Agrippa, Tiberius, Germanicus, Caligula, Claudius, Nero, Trajan and Plotina, Hadrian and Sabina, Marcus Aurelius, Septimius Severus, Geta, Gordian III and others.
 The inscriptions relate mainly to local and municipal matters.

+Baths

+From 2013 a large public thermal complex was discovered covering 250 m^{2} along the road that crosses Gabii and dating from the Augustan age to the first decades of the first century AD.
+It was frequented at least until the fourth century AD and supports Gabii's ancient fame for its thermal baths.
+The entrance and the frigidarium, tepidarium and calidarium are decorated with remarkable and varied mosaic decorations, ranging from simple geometric patterns to more complex ones.
+They include in particular a marine subject with male figures riding fantastic marine animals made with Giallo antico, white and black tesserae in a heated room; another in the caldarium depicts four chariots flanked by horses, arranged around a central male figure indicated as VICTOR CVSTOR THERMARU in black and white tesserae.

 Tower of Castiglione

 The citadel of Gabii is now marked by the ruins of the medieval tower of Castiglione.